 Restaurant KPIs are something that every owner and or manager should keep an eye on.
 Identifying and monitoring the right metrics enables you to make smarter business decisions that ultimately lead to more streamlined operations and a higher bottom line.

-In many cases, tracking your restaurant metrics can alert you of potential problems before they become bigger issues.
+In many cases, tracking your restaurant metrics can alert you to potential problems before they become bigger issues.

 In this article, we’ll shed light on some of the most important restaurant KPIs to keep an eye on.
 From restaurant profit margins to customer satisfaction and employee productivity, we’ll break down each metric, their significance and how to effectively track them.